Sport in Paraguay: Basketball

 Basketball in Paraguay dates back to 1936, when no governing body existed, and the sport was governed by the Paraguayan Sports Association.
 The Paraguayan Basketball Federation (PBF, Confederación Paraguaya de Basket) was formed as the governing body in 1947, the same year it joined the International Basketball Federation (FIBA).
 The PBF organizes both the National League (for teams outside of Asunción) and the Metropolitan League (for teams from Asunción), and runs the Paraguay national basketball team.
 The best achievements by the national team were their two second-place finishes in the South American Basketball Championship in 1955 and 1960.

 Athletics

-Athletics in Paraguay in Paraguay is managed by the Federación Paraguaya de Atletismo.
+Athletics in Paraguay is managed by the Federación Paraguaya de Atletismo.
 The sport is mainly practiced in the throwing modalities.

 Golf

 Carlos Franco won four PGA Tour tournaments, and was the 1999 PGA Tour Rookie of the Year after finishing sixth at the 1999 Masters Tournament.
 Fabrizio Zanotti has won two European Tour tournaments, and earned the gold medal at the 2019 Pan American Games.
 Julieta Granada and Celeste Troche won the Women's World Cup of Golf in 2007.
 Granada has also claimed one win and six runner-up finishes at the LPGA Tour, and finished fifth at the 2014 Women's British Open.